Sourcemap Explorer

 Not a technology detector per se

 NerdyData answers 'which sites match this pattern?', not 'what does this site use?'.
-You won't get a categorized technology list for a given domain; you'll get raw matches.
+You won't get a categorized technology list for a given domain; you'll get raw matches that you have to interpret yourself.
+For developers who want a structured stack overview of the page they are on, that interpretation burden is unwelcome and unnecessary.

 No structured output

 Results are snippets of source code with the domain attached.
-No category, no version, no confidence score.
-You're on your own for the interpretation step.
+No category, no version, no confidence score, no normalization across detection rules.
+You're on your own for the interpretation step, and the interpretation step is exactly the work Wappalyzer-style fingerprint products were built to spare you.

 No per-browser / per-site detection